justin2004/weblog/DRAFTS/1G/README.md

 But my ontologist colleagues say something like "I probably wouldn't reify that state of affairs like that."
 And what they mean, I think, is they would instead reify the state of affairs more like:

+The RDF representation I'll show is a little more wordy than the rdf-star version but it offers data integration advantages.
+The data integration advantages of RDF with thoughtful domain modeling arise from the fact that relationships (like `:knows`) don't have to be merely a single edge type, instead you can decompose knowing into the structure of the RDF graph like the following:

 see a.ttl

-Which is a little more wordy than the rdf-star version but it offers many advantages like...

 The following advantages come from putting information into the structure of the graph and by using a pareto vocabulary.
-TODO doesn't the 1G paper talk about how RDF puts information into the structure of the graph?

 A) You can represent the fact that people witnessed the introduction.
   TODO show the rdf-star version and the LPG version